rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   See the outline on [statistics](statistics.html).

-### Abduction

-TODO.

--   Inference to the best explanation
--   Ockham, parsimony
--   Natural kinds, abstraction
--   Convergence

 ### Scientific Knowledge and Realism

 TODO.

 -   Knowledge = JTB-G. Plato.
 Gettier cases.
 -   Systematic uncertanties.
 Failed justification.
+-   Hume on the problem of induction and the uniformity of nature.
+-   Uniformitarianism: Unless we have a collective and/or non-local conspiracies, we can probablistically justify assumptions of uniformity.
+-   Ontological implications of science.
 -   Sean Carroll on scientific epistemology: [debate with Hans Halvorson](https://www.youtube.com/watch?v=H864JH1tPYU#t=3930)
--   Ontological implications of science.
 -   See the outline on [scientific realism](scientific-realism.html).
--   Uniformitarianism: Unless we have a collective and/or non-local conspiracies, we can probablistically justify assumptions of uniformity.

 <img src="img/knowledge.png" alt="Knowledge = JTB - G" title="Knowledge = JTB - G" width="700"/>